 As for my “outward” eye, well, it was badly damaged, and I only ever recovered some peripheral vision in it, but overall I was lucky and life went on.
 I was even able to return to the tennis court, where mostly I played badly.
 Mind you, on one memorable occasion my brother and I did almost make it into the Australian Davis Cup team…….but that’s another story[iii].

 [i] Quist had been a member of the last Australian team to win the Davis Cup.
 During the second day of the match, World War II was declared.
-Quist was a wonderful tennis commentator, combining a soft, confidential tone of voice with deep tennis knowledge.
+Quist, a wonderful tennis commentator, combining a soft, confidential tone of voice with deep tennis knowledge, immediately joined the Army (right).

 [ii] Hartwig was a wonderful doubles player, but temperamental, and when he was teamed with Hoad, was forced to play in the wrong position.
 I once ball-boyed in a match in which Hartwig was playing at Royal Kings Park tennis club, and I have never seen such miraculous volleying.